Risk management in wealth management

 • Systematic risk.
 It is understood as general economic factors beyond the investor’s control which means they are not able to protect themselves from it efficiently.

-To identify all wealth management risks, a thorough analysis is required.
+To identify all wealth management risks, including potential risks, a thorough analysis is required.
 The developed investment plan should protect the customers’ wealth as much as possible and be adapted to their needs and expectations.

 Risk management in wealth management versus legal regulations

-• legal regulations imposed on companies specialising in financial advisory services,
+• legal regulations imposed on companies specializing in financial advisory services,

-• looking for solutions to minimise the risk.
+• looking for solutions to minimize the risk.

 • whether the advisory services are provided independently,